Finder: Searching for Files

 Excluding

-Use the exclude() method to exclude files and directories from searches.
-You specify a mask that the file must not match.
-Example of searching for files *.txt except those containing the letter X in the name:
+Using the exclude() method, you can exclude files and directories from the search.
+You specify a mask that the file or directory must not match.
+Example of searching for *.txt files, excluding those containing the letter X in their name:

 Finder::findFiles('*.txt')